 Man busted in underage sex sting gets five years

 Jun.
-15—Cobb Superior Court Judge Angela Brown sentenced Joseph Gambino of Kennesaw to five years in prison after he attempted to arrange sex with a person he believed was a 14-year-old.
+16—Cobb Superior Court Judge Angela Brown sentenced Joseph Gambino of Kennesaw to five years in prison after he attempted to arrange sex with a person he believed was a 14-year-old.

 Gambino, 32, was convicted last month of attempting to entice a child and computer sexual exploitation, the Cobb District Attorney's Office said.